horga83/shellChatGPT/man/chatgpt.sh.1.md

 ##### 3.4 In-Paint and Out-Paint

 In-painting is achieved setting an image with a MASK and a prompt.

 Out-painting can also be achieved manually with the aid of this script.
-Paint a portion of the outer area of an image with _alpha_, or a defined _colour_ which will be used as the mask, and set the same _colour_ in the script with `-@`.
+Paint a portion of the outer area of an image with _alpha_, or a defined _transparent_ _colour_ which will be used as the mask, and set the same _colour_ in the script with `-@`.
 Choose the best result amongst many results to continue the out-painting process step-wise.